Financial Aid Process

-For mid-school year transfers, be sure to add us to your existing FAFSA!
-School code: 001692
+For mid-school year transfers, be sure to add us to your existing FAFSA School code: 001692

 After your FAFSA is processed, the federal government will send you a copy of your Student Aid Report (SAR) via email.
 Please review your SAR to make sure the information reported on the FAFSA is correct.

-Your offer letter will be available electronically on your student portal, Go.IllinoisState.edu.
-If you would like a paper copy of the award notice, you have the option to print your award notice from this portal.
+Your offer letter will be available electronically on your student portal, My.IllinoisState.edu.
+If you would like a paper copy of the offer letter, you have the option to print your offer letter from this portal.

 First-time student borrowers at Illinois State University must complete Entrance Counseling and sign a Master Promissory Note.